Create a map

 First, you'll add data to a map that shows the location of your company's existing stores.
 Then, you'll search for layers to create a map that shows market and income data for block groups in Manhattan.
 You'll filter the data to see where the demand for electronics stores significantly exceeds the supply and which areas have higher income.

-The location of your company's stores comes in the form of a shapefile that you'll download online.
+The location of your company's stores are available as a shapefile that you'll download online.
 Your company has style standards for symbolizing the location of its stores, so you'll also download an Adobe Illustrator file that contains these standards.